fbpx

 Prof. Abeer Hassan Abdo Moustafa,

-Dean of the School of Fine Arts
+Dean of the School of Arts and Design

 Professor of Advertising, Graphic design.
 Graduated from Faculty of Applied Arts, H.U.
 Recommendation to publish the Ph.D. thesis at the expense of the university, exchange with academic bodies.
 Nomination for the award for the best scientific thesis 2003.